BGCG/project1/README.md

 # **Love Edinburgh** #

 Love Edinburgh is a tourist site for Edinburgh which offers information on key events, restaurants and travels advice for visitors to Edinburgh.
-Edinburgh is a popular tourist destination for people around the word with a wealth of restaurant and events choices.
-Love Edinburgh provides the fundamental key events and best restaurants to visit in Edinburgh.
+Edinburgh is a popular tourist destination for people around the world with a wealth of restaurant and events choices.
+Love Edinburgh provides the key events and best restaurants to visit in Edinburgh.

-This project is built for the purpose of the milestone project 1 submission for code institute full stack software development diploma.
+This project is built for the purpose of the milestone project 1 submission for Code Institute full stack software development diploma.

 ![Screenshot-of-intro-for-readme](assets/images/screenshots/intro-image-readme.png)